ek-ok/GA/ml_notes/logistic_regression.md

 > What data problem does it solve?

 - categorical (mostly binary)
-- supervised learner
+- supervised learner)

 > How do we evaluate performance?

-- accuracy: number correct/ number of observations
+-accuracy: number correct/ number of observations
 - correlation,chi^2 test(features)

 > What is the output?